 The important quality of toasters is to make toasts without oil.
 Dried bread is healthier than fried bread.

-If you plan to toast bread and buns, get a regular toaster (website).
+If you plan to toast bread and buns, get a regular toaster up 4-slices.
 All the appliances have several holes – 2 or 4.
 For safety reasons, choose a metal housing, the plastic one does not hold the high temperature well and gets really hot.

 If you plan not only to toast sliced bread but also bake it, buy a toaster grill, having checked the functions beforehand.
 For a high cooking speed, choose a device with convection or infrared heating.
 Think about where you want to place it, as some models are pretty sizable.